Message Analyzer Feature Summary

 To learn more about starting a new Live Trace Session, see Starting a Message Analyzer Session.

 If you intend to capture messages that are encrypted with the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) security protocols, for example, HTTPS and Remote Desktop Protocol (RDP) messages, you have the option to enable any Live Trace Session for Decryption so that you can view the decrypted data along with decryption session statistics.
-For more information, see Using the Decryption Feature for TLS, SSL, and RDP.
+For more information, see Decrypting TLS and SSL Encrypted Data.

 Files — opens the New Session dialog with the Files tab selected, from where you can configure a Data Retrieval Session to acquire data that exists in one or more saved files.
 You can also select specific data to retrieve from such sources by using filters, for example a Time Filter and/or Session Filter.